Kosher Hearts

 Guard Your Heart

-Laws separating clean and unclean food served a pedagogical function.2 Reflecting a broken world in need of divine restoration (shalom), the Torah distinguished between life and death, holy and unholy.
+Laws separating clean and unclean food serve a pedagogical function.2 Reflecting a broken world in need of divine restoration (shalom), the Torah distinguishes between life and death, holy and unholy.
 Ultimately, the root of these exterior divisions lies in our interior disunity with God.
 From Moses to Jesus, religion progressively interiorizes, emphasizing teachings already present in the patriarchs and prophets.

 “For I desire mercy and not sacrifice,” Hosea implores.3 “Create in me a clean heart, O God, and renew a right spirit within me,” King David prays.4 “Guard your heart,” the Proverbs exhort, “for from it flow the springs of life.”5